Standards for safer events

 Sadly, while I acknowledge and appreciate Freeman’s significant work on the case for recommencing meeting in person, I believe this claim is misleading, and the underlying modeling and research include flawed assumptions.

 Make no mistake; I love to design and facilitate in-person meetings.
 I strongly desire to be able to safely return to facilitating and attending in-person events.
-But, as meeting professionals, we have a professional duty of care during the COVID-19 pandemic, and I think it’s important to provide a realistic assessment of risk for meeting stakeholders—especially potential attendees.
+But, as meeting professionals, we have a professional duty of care during the COVID-19 pandemic.
+So, I think it’s important to provide a realistic assessment of risk for meeting stakeholders—especially potential attendees.
 Articles are already appearing in meeting publications (1, 2) that highlight the one-line summary of the Freeman announcement above.
 Such opinions, buttressed by what seems to be solid research and modeling, can easily give our industry the impression that in-person meetings can safely recommence.

 My concerns about Freeman’s statements